 Also, notice that there’s no unnecessary items.
 No hugger HUDs, no excess jewelry, no talking body vaginas, nothing.

 Second Life allows a maximum of 38 attachments.
-If you have too many items in your body template, and act with a lot of outfit pieces might exceed the maximum number of attachments.
+If you have too many items in your body template, and routine with a lot of outfit pieces might exceed the maximum number of attachments.

 Also, you may have conflicts between clothing and makeup layers, especially with bodies before Bakes on Mesh.

-It’s a bad idea to wear Animesh during a dance act.
+It’s a bad idea to wear Animesh during a dance routine.
 Animesh will contain an animation script at some priority, which may disrupt the animations in the dance routine.